scysrg/COMP390_Group_Project/README.md

 GitHub Repository: https://github.com/scysrg/COMP390_Group_Project

-Third-Party Libraries: requests, bs4, sqlite3
+Third-Party Libraries: requests, bs4, sqlite3, pytest, pyinstaller

 Description: The purpose of this program is to gather data from Amazon's website before allowing the user to search this information for products with specific ratings and prices.